OL8: a reset is not a revolution

 I have blown a lot of pixels on the historical roots of the Cathedral.
 But this one-minute clip might tell you just as much: Hollywood Supports New Deal and NIRA.

 That, my dear open-minded progressive, is what we call a personality cult.
 No, that’s not George W. Bush on the flag.
-If you don’t recognize the eagle, he is this friendly fellow.
-And if you think there is anything ironic about the production (from this movie), you’re dead wrong.
+If you don’t recognize the eagle, he is this friendly fellow, a symbol of the National Recovery Administration.
+And if you think there is anything ironic about the production (from Footlight Parade (1933)), you’re dead wrong.

 And in what secret speech was this cult denounced?
 It never has been.
 All mainstream thought in the United States, Democrat and Republican alike, descends in unbroken apostolic succession from the gigantic political machine of That Man.
 (The last of the FDR-haters were purged by Buckley in the ’50s.)
-The Cathedral connection, of course, is this.
+The Cathedral connection, of course, is the academic brain trust mentioned in Chapter 7.

 Today’s Cathedral is not a personality cult.
 It is not a political party.
 It is something far more elegant and evolved.
 It is not even an organization in the conventional, hierarchical sense of the word—it has no Leader, no Central Committee, no nothing.
 It is a true peer-to-peer network, which makes it extraordinarily resilient.
 To even understand why it is so unanimous, why Harvard always agrees with Yale which is always on the same page as Berkeley which never picks any sort of a fight with the New York Times, except of course to argue that it is not progressive enough, takes quite a bit of thinking.